yilmaz08/terminal-browser/README.md

 # terminal-browser
-An implementation for you to easily surf the web without leaving your cozy terminal environment.
+TUI-based browser for you to easily surf the web without leaving your cozy terminal environment.